Aggravated Assault Lawyers in Pittsburgh

 If you’re charged with aggravated assault, it’s important to understand how the law defines the crime, what penalties you might incur and how you can defend yourself.

-What Is Considered Aggravated Assault?
+What Is Considered Aggravated Assault in Pittsburgh?

 In Pennsylvania, simple assault involves recklessly, knowingly or intentionally attempting to cause physical harm to someone.
 For a conviction of aggravated assault, the law adds to that definition that the physical injury is serious and that the defendant exhibited an “extreme indifference” to an individual’s life in committing the crime.
 Intentionally causing or attempting to cause injury to someone by using a deadly weapon also qualifies as aggravated assault.